kdmerino/CryptoAggregator/README.md

 ### TODO core:
 - [x] Fix GSON dependency to obtain stringified classes for logging (i.e HTML fallback in console)
-- [] Create Beans and Autowire service classes
+- [x] Create Beans and Autowire Proxy class
-- [] Move credentials to a safe location and ignore in GIT
+- [x] Move credentials to a safe location and ignore in GIT
 - [] Add unit tests?

 ### TODO features:
 - [] Create a HTML view of Account, AccountHistory, and Order providing a UI view of these responses.
 - [] Create VIEW handlers that will service HTML content.
-- [] Create an application.yml to move Proxy strings except for passPhrase which should be moved to a file NOT to be uploaded.
+- [x] Create an application.yml to move Proxy strings except for passPhrase which should be moved to a file NOT to be uploaded.
 - [] Create a DataStore that reads CSV files to upload key historical coin data (all that are available).
 - [] Create API calls for Coin Market Cap data (free version + store retrieved data).
 - [] Create STICH handlers that will join database data with runtime data.
-- [] Create a transaction executer (in Models) that will accept a registration of handlers to execute a chain of methods.
+- [x] Create a transaction executer (in Models) that will accept a registration of handlers to execute a chain of methods.